HHSAPCompSci2020/capstone-project-group-12-ks/Kinjal+Srikrishna README - Legends of Kenjiro and the Infinite Dungeon.txt

 Must-have Features:
 [These are features that we agree you will definitely have by the project due date.
 A good final project would have all of these completed.
 At least 5 are required.
 Each feature should be fully described (at least a few full sentences for each)]
 *  Various monsters
 *  At least one boss fights in the dungeon.
-A room in a dungeon where a stronger than average monster [c][d]fights you.
+A room in a dungeon where a stronger than average monster fights you.
 This would be the last obstacle or a checkpoint in the game.
 *  A way to win or lose.
 This can be determined using health bars and having a finite story that ends.
 * Unique weapons with perks and special ability.
 Extra rare weapons will have a special perk allowing the player to use a special ability.
 Couple examples of these abilities could be throwing 4 daggers in an arc every 30 seconds, teleporting a small distance, increasing damage for a limited amount of time.
 These special abilities will be activated with the right mouse click and should have cooldowns,
 * Firebase based Multiplayer (2 players for now).
 One player will control Kenjiro and the Other player will control Takumi